Hield scores 20, Kings bury Suns early in 122-105 win

 The Kings took a 68-40 lead into halftime, with Hield's 18 points leading the way.

+"It is really hard to play a game where we don't make shots.
+There are going to be times like that," Jackson said.
+"It's basketball, but the times we don't make shots we have to make sure we play good defense and not let the other team score."

-Phoenix got as close as 22 points in the third quarter, 81-59, but the Kings responded with an 13-2 run and took a 99-67 lead into the fourth.
+Phoenix got as close as 22 points in the third quarter, 81-59, but the Kings responded with a 13-2 run and took a 99-67 lead into the fourth.

 TIP-INS